 • Treatments in intensive care

-Benefits provided under the private health care system may vary depending on the policy of your insurance company.
+Benefits provided under the private health care system may vary depending on the policy of various health insurance plans.
 You may want to contact more than one company to see which offers the most coverage and the best insurance premiums.
+On average a basic private health insurance plan will set you back between $75-$300 per year, while a comprehensive option is between $150-$560 per year.

 Family Healthcare Centers in Turkey